duckdb/duckdb-web/docs/data/multiple_files/overview.md

 Here is an example that reads all the files that end with `.parquet` located in the `test` folder:

-Read all files that match the glob pattern.
+Read all files that match the glob pattern:

 ```sql
 SELECT *